 Plan Your New Weight Room

-Coaches and Athletic Directors...Our company can design and layout your new weight room, we do this for high schools and also colleges.
+Coaches and Athletic Directors...Our company will design and layout your new weight room or help you upgrade and renovate your existing weight room.
+We do this for high schools and colleges.

 We help develop the floor plan for the best flow and use of space.
-Our team provides several solutions for your new weight room or renovation as well, from flooring to all-rubber platforms, strength equipment and all of the accessories like bumper plates and bars.
+Our team provides several solutions for your new weight room or renovation as well, from flooring and weight room flooring with inlay platforms and logos, to all-rubber low-profile platforms, customized Texas Made strength equipment and all of the accessories such as bumper plates and bars.

-All of this is presented in a final 3D photorealistic rendering to allow you to share with your faculty and staff, as well as boosters and within the community for added support.
-Our images look amazing and represent your facility and are on brand.
+All of the details are presented in a final 3D photorealistic rendering to allow you to share with your faculty and staff, as well as boosters and donors, as well as within the community for added support.
+Our images look amazing and represent your facility and are on-brand.

 Planning is the first step in designing your new weight room.
 All steps are critical to the success of completing the journey of adding a new weight room, rebuilding or renovating an existing weight room.
 It's a great deal more involved than simply determining how many square feet or meters you will need, what color if any and if you plan to use rolled rubber products or interlocking tiles for your new or renovated weight room flooring.